FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

 %/accordion>

-%accordion% What do I do if the Energy Analysis seems to fail? %accordion%
+%accordion% What do I do if the Insight Energy Analysis seems to fail? %accordion%

-Check gbs.autodesk.com

-Rename the file
+If the Insight Energy Analysis reports and error or fails to return any results, here are a few things to try

+- If you are working on a local version of the file, try to save the file to A360 Drive first, and then try again to Generate Insight
+- If your file is already saved to A360 Drive.
+Try to re-save with a different file name and then try again to Generate Insight
+- If you are working on the Windows client, try opening the file with Web cient and try again to Generate Insight.
+The Web client provides better progress feedback about

 %/accordion>